24. Provisions, Contingent liabilities and Capital Commitments

 Other financial assets

-Market Risk is the risk that the fair value or future cash Rows of a financial instrument will fluctuate because of changes in market prices.
-Marketrisk comprises three types of risk: currency nsk.
-Interest rate risk and price risk
+Market Risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market riskcomprises three types of risk: currency risk, interest rate risk and price risk.

 (I) Foreign currency risk